dart-lang/site-www/src/language/type-system.md

 * [Fixing type promotion failures](/tools/non-promotion-reasons) -
   Understand and learn how to fix type promotion errors.
 * [Sound null safety](/null-safety) -
-  Learn about writing code with sound null safety enabled.
+  Learn about writing code with sound null safety.
 * [Customizing static analysis][analysis] -
   How to set up and customize the analyzer and linter using an analysis options file.